bzurkowski/docker-workshops/managing-containers.md

 The `figlet` command is not present on the host, because it was installed only in the container.

-Ensure that the container has been automatically removed (`--rm` option):
+As the last step, ensure that the container has been automatically removed (`--rm` option):

 ```bash
 $ docker ps --all